-- 1. The Federal Government of Nigeria should set-up stringent exhaust emission standards for different categories of vehicles in use on the Nigerian roads such as the old automobiles that do not conform to emission standards. - 2.
+- 1. The Federal Government of Nigeria should set-up stringent exhaust emission standards for different categories of vehicles in use on the Nigerian roads such as the old automobiles that do not conform to emission standards through appropriate fiscal and financial incentives should be regularly replaced. - 2.
 Inspection, maintenance and certification programmes by authorized service stations mandatory should be carried out at regular interval by the Vehicle Inspection Officers (VIOs) and other road marshals so as to reduce environmental emission. - 3.
 Efforts should be made through print and visual media through workshops and seminars to sensitize the public in the effects and ways of reducing automobiles pollutions